George's Marvellous Medicine: Safety concerns

-Though it was a popular book for reading to children in primary school, great care was taken by teachers to warn children to not try and recreate the medicine at home due to the hazardous nature of some of its ingredients.
+Though it was a popular book for reading to children in primary school, great care was taken by teachers to warn children to not try to re-create the medicine at home due to the hazardous nature of some of its ingredients.
 There is a disclaimer warning before the story stating "Warning to Readers: Do not try to make George's Marvellous Medicine yourselves at home.
 It could be dangerous."
 In 2020, a team of British researchers performed a toxicological investigation into the potion and all 34 of its ingredients.
 They reported in the BMJ that if ingested, it would cause vomiting, kidney injury, convulsions, and other severe health problems, including "the most likely clinical outcome", death.
 "The overall outcome for Grandma would be fatal catastrophic physiological collapse," they wrote.

 2023 censorship controversy

-Despite Roald Dahl having enjoined his publishers not to "so much as change a single comma in one of my books", in February 2023 Puffin Books, a division of Penguin Books, announced it would be re-writing portions of many of Dahl's children's novels, changing the language to, in the publisher's words, "ensure that it can continue to be enjoyed by all today."
-The decision was met with sharp criticism from groups and public figures including authors Salman Rushdie and Christopher Paolini, Former British prime minister Rishi Sunak, Queen Camilla, Kemi Badenoch, PEN America, and Brian Cox.
+Despite Roald Dahl having enjoined his publishers not to "so much as change a single comma in one of my books", in February 2023 Puffin Books, a division of Penguin Books, announced it would be re-writing portions of many of Dahl's children's novels, changing the language to, in the publisher's words, "ensure that it can continue to be enjoyed by all today".
+The decision was met with sharp criticism from groups and public figures including authors Salman Rushdie and Christopher Paolini, former British prime minister Rishi Sunak, Queen Camilla, Kemi Badenoch, PEN America, and actor Brian Cox.
 Dahl's publishers in the United States, France, and the Netherlands announced they had declined to incorporate the changes.

 In George's Marvellous Medicine, more than fifty changes were made, including removing references to the deadly power of the marvellous medicine, removing the acknowledgement that a footstool is used by a woman because she is short, changing references to "pale brown teeth" to "rotting teeth" and obscuring references to things traditionally associated with housewives (such as using a sink or dressing table).